MovementGH/OpenBot-Docs/source/includes/_methods.md

 }
 ```

-The GetUserData method can be used to get the user data for any user by searching for that user's ID.
+The GetUserData method can be used to get the user data for any user using a discord.js User Object

 The UserData object returned by this method is editable, so you can edit a user's data if you want to